joetsoi/whdbot/README.md

 whdbot
 ======

-Simple Bot that periodically checks to see if
+Simple Bot that periodically checks to see if web helpdesk is down